-Applicants are required to submit an online Project Proposal in SOAR (System for Online Application Review) no later than June 28, 2019 by 5:00 p.m.
+Applicants are required to submit an online Project Proposal in SOAR (System for Online Application Review); refer to solicitation notice for due dates.
 No hard copies are required.
 Applicants proposing the most competitive eligible projects will be invited to compete in the next phase of the evaluation process, which includes an on-site field visit.
-The most competitive projects that receive a field visit will be invited to submit additional supporting documentation to continue in the competitive process.
+The most competitive projects that receive a field visit will be invited to submit additional supporting documentation for further evaluation to continue in the competitive process.
 Incomplete or noncompliant proposals are subject to being pulled from the competitive process.